Wemino/EchoPatch/README.md

 Customizable alongside sensitivity settings within the `[Controller]` section of `EchoPatch.ini`.
 > **Note**: Hotplugging is supported, connect or disconnect controllers at any time without restarting the game.
-> **Note**: To provide a console-like experience, the mouse cursor is automatically hidden when a controller is detected.
-You can re-enable it by setting `HideMouseCursor=0` `in EchoPatch.ini`.
+> **Note**: For a more console-like experience, you can automatically hide the mouse cursor when a controller is detected.
+This feature is disabled by default.
+To enable it, set `HideMouseCursor=1` in `EchoPatch.ini`.

+## Fix Keyboard Input Initialization
+Corrects key mapping on non-English systems to prevent “[unassigned]” entries in controls mapping.

+## Widescreen Resolution Support for Extraction Point
+Removes 4:3 restriction so all widescreen resolutions are available.

+## LAA Patcher
+Applies a Large Address Aware patch to allow up to 4 GB of memory (default 2 GB), which can resolve loading issues.
+Disabled by default because it modifies the executable on disk, set `CheckLAAPatch = 1` in `EchoPatch.ini` to enable.
+> **Note**: For the Steam version, run [Steamless](https://github.com/atom0s/Steamless) on `FEAR.exe` before enabling.

 ## Mouse Aim Multiplier
 Multiplier applied to mouse aiming to compensate for high sensitivity (does not affect profile settings).